StreamX Delivery Service

 Delivery Functions consume messages from incoming channels and do not send them to any outgoing channels.
 StreamX uses a messaging system under the hood Apache Pulsar by default.
 In cases like testing, when you do not need a messaging system, you can use an in-memory channel.

-To switch between available options, you need to set up a connector for each incoming channel:
+To switch between available options, you must set up a connector for each incoming channel:

 mp.messaging.incoming.[channel-name].connector=smallrye-in-memory